pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 await browser.close();
 ```

+After adding this code, go ahead and run `pulumi up`.
+Depending on which cloud provider you're using, it may take a few minutes for the site to become available at the URL noted in the output of the `pulumi up` command.
+After a few minutes, though, the website for your new startup should be available.

 Congratulations!
 You completed the first Pulumi Challenge.
 If you'd like to tear down all of these resources, run `pulumi destroy`.
 Otherwise, enjoy the new website!

 Wanna yell it from the rooftops?
 Write a blog or post a quick video about it?
-Let us know and we'll send you a super secret piece of swag!* Tag us on social media, or email us at [da@pulumi.com](mailto:da@pulumi.com).
+Let us know and we'll send you a super secret piece of swag!&ast; Tag us on social media, or email us at [da@pulumi.com](mailto:da@pulumi.com).

-* Swag only available for U.S. shipping
+&ast; Swag only available for U.S. shipping